UdashFramework/udash-core/guide/guide/src/main/assets/pages/rest.md

-Also, if you generate [OpenAPI documents](#generating-openapi-30-specifications) for your REST API then you must provide a [`RestSchema`](#restschema-typeclass) instance for your type that will properly describe its serialization format.
+Also, if you generate [OpenAPI documents](#generating-openapi-30-specifications) for your REST API then you must provide a [`RestSchema`](#restschema-typeclass) instance for your type that will reflect its serialization format.

 #### Supporting result containers other than `Future`